 - Applicants under 18 years old may apply for a 24-month permit (must have completed a driver’s education program).

 - Applicants 18 years old or older can apply for a 12-month permit.

 - Present proof of identification, residency, and birth date.

 - Show your Social Security number.

-- If under 18, show proof of completion for Driver’s Ed.
+- If under 18 years old, show proof of completion for Driver’s Ed.

 - Take the written knowledge exam.

 - During daylight hours.

 - Under the direct supervision of a licensed motor-driven cycle operator 21 years old or older with at least 1 year of driving experience.